cockroachdb/docs/cockroachcloud/frequently-asked-questions.md

 ### Is there a public API for {{ site.data.products.db }}?

-Our team is currently working on creating a public API for {{ site.data.products.db }}.
-The initial work is focused on core automation requirements, such as creation, modification, and deletion of clusters.
+Yes, see the [Cloud API](cloud-api.html) page for more information.
 We’re always looking for design partners and customer input for our features, so please [contact us](https://support.cockroachlabs.com/hc/en-us) if you have specific API requirements.

 ### Do you have a UI?
 How can I see details?